 Toxoplasma gondii in bettongs and feral cats

-There is evidence of T.gondii infection or exposure in numerous Australian marsupials, including brush-tailed and burrowing bettongs, although its impact remains unclear (Hillman et al, 2016).
+There is evidence of T.gondii infection or exposure in numerous Australian marsupials, including the closely related brush-tailed bettong (Bettongia pencillata), although its impact remains unclear (Hillman et al, 2016).
 Outbreaks in captive marsupials have been characterized by relatively high morbidity and mortality rates (WHA, 2017), suggesting that toxoplasmosis may have more severe consequences in hosts that have not co-evolved with felids (Basso et al, 2007).
 Feral cats occur across over 99.8% of Australia (Legge et al, 2017), therefore there is significant potential for exposure to T.gondii.
 Evidence suggests an association between higher seroprevalence in marsupial populations exposed to higher densities of cats (Hollings et al, 2013; Parameswaran, 2008).
 Whilst successful efforts have been made to create predator-free reserves, it is recognised that cats may never be completely eradicated from the Australian landscape.
 Therefore, understanding the threats posed by introduced predators is essential if native species are to be successfully reintroduced.

 Robust evidence regarding T.gondii seroprevalence, incidence and associated morbidity and mortality in free-ranging native marsupial populations is limited and requires further research (Hillman et al, 2016).
 This study provides a unique opportunity to compare toxoplasmosis in two populations of a wildlife species with known and controlled exposure levels to cats.
 Therefore, this data will make an important contribution to a growing body of literature.